 Wind up of the Waste Electrical and Electronic Equipment Program

-On December 31, 2020, OES will end its WEEE Program.
+On December 31, 2020, the WEEE Program operated by OES ended.
 Visit OES’s website for information related to the wind up of the WEEE Program: ontarioelectronicstewardship.ca/mecp-direction-to-oes-wind-up/